Overview

 Octavia Boulevard serves as a major connection between several neighborhoods and the Central Freeway/U.S 101.
 Vehicle congestion can often be present with many using Octavia Boulevard to enter the freeway.

-The Transportation Authority is conducting the Octavia Improvements Study to improve safety, accessibility, and circulation along Octavia Boulevard and the surrounding neighborhoods.
+The Transportation Authority conducted the Octavia Improvements Study to improve safety, accessibility, and circulation along Octavia Boulevard and the surrounding neighborhoods.

 Project/Study Partners

-The Transportation Authority will conduct the study in partnership with SFMTA.
+The Transportation Authority conducted the study in partnership with SFMTA.

 Study Goals

-The goals and objectives of the study will be developed in partnership with the community and will build off of prior studies.
+The goals and objectives of the study were developed in partnership with the community and built off of prior studies.
 The study goals include:

 • Improve safety and accessibility for pedestrians, bicyclists, and people with disabilities